 Contemporaneous also leads participatory programs for public school students in the communities where the ensemble performs.
 These workshops are designed to instill a passion for new music and to convey the power of careful listening and meaningful expression through music.
 The ensemble has held residencies at the University of New Orleans and Williams College and is currently an ensemble-in-residence at Bard College, where the group was founded in 2010.

-Contemporaneous is a self-sustaining, independent, not-for-profit organization, supported by a dedicated community of listeners and fiscally sponsored by Fractured Atlas.
+Contemporaneous is a federally tax-exempt not-for-profit organization, supported by a dedicated community of listeners.
 Read more at contemporaneous.org.

 The mission of Contemporaneous is:

 - to provide composers with the opportunity to take risks and to challenge themselves and their audiences, without regard for conventional constraints on creative imagination;

 - to present the most exciting music of our time through innovative performances and recordings; and